-Of course, every event requires a spunky new dress (somehow, my husband still does not understand this, even after all of these years!).
+The dress.
+Of course, every event requires a spunky new dress.
 And, since these events are usually quite crowded, I often go brighter than normal.
-For example, last year’s line-up included a shift dress covered in pink and lime green daisies, as well as a shocking pink cutwork dress that really drew the eye.
-But, as I was shopping this year, I was re-inspired by the polo match scene in the classic film Pretty Woman.
+For example, a recent line-up included a shift dress covered in pink and lime green daisies, as well as a shocking pink cutwork dress that really drew the eye.
+But, as I am shopping this year, I am re-inspired by the polo match scene in the classic film Pretty Woman.
 Polka dots simply never go out of style!

 You may be wondering, why choose a dress and not cute pants, shorts or capris?
 A dress is a necessity because it is often hot, hot, hot.
 A swingy cotton dress is breezy and will keep you cool and comfortable all day.
 For me, nothing is worse than constricting pants or even capris on a warm day.